Predicting Inflation with Recurrent Neural Networks: Introduction

+On inflation modelling, the LSTM reveals to be an interesting tool to reduce the dimensionality of the data in a way that is relevant for prediction.
+When estimated with the US FRED-MD database (\citealp{fred}), the estimated LSTM factors appear to capture well the underlying inflation trend and exhibit high correlation with business cycle indicators, in particular with the output gap, informing on the usefulness of such signals as inflation predictors themselves.
+Additionally, a variance decomposition analysis reveals that LSTM factors are significantly loaded on housing starts and corporate bond spreads, and they generally agree with the literature on common predictors of inflation.

+In addition to make empirical contributions on the usefulness of these models for inflation modelling and forecasting, the paper also informs on more practical issues related to its implementation.
+In this respect, I discuss the impact of network initialization on forecast performance, as it is known that neural network predictions can be quite sensitive to initial conditions.
+According to a standard \cite{diebold}-type statistic, I show that the ensemble prediction---the average prediction of models embedding different initial values---is at least as good as the prediction of networks with a specific initialization, a result that is reassuring given the widespread use of this technique for this class of models.
+Additionally, the exercise also reveals that predictions from networks with different initial values are highly heterogeneous, which suggests that in practice the algorithm usually gets stuck into local optima, which again supports the use of ensembles.

+\textbf{RELATED WORK.} This paper relates more broadly to the literature on inflation forecasting, and more specifically to papers applying neural networks to inflation or macroeconomic forecasting.
+The paper also relates to the vast literature on dimensional reduction techniques, where here I discuss the narrower literature on the use of deep neural nets for this purpose.

-The traditional literature on inflation forecasting usually refers to Phillips curve-based models, in which inflation is a function of some activity-based variable and autoregressive terms.
-Although well-established, forecasts based on the Phillips curve have varying performance over time and can be quickly overperformed by univariate models, as the UC-SV model (\citealp{stock07}), the random walk model (\citealp{ao}) or autoregressive models.\footnote{\cite{gio} are an exception, and find that a semi-structural model of inflation featuring a Phillips curve framework provides a good forecast performance for CPI inflation, especially at long horizons.} Other widely used benchmarks are BVARs (\citealp{giannone}) and dynamic factor models (\citealp{stock02}, \citealp{lud}), the later being especially good at short horizons.
-However, forecasting inflation is far from an easy task, and despite the extensive literature, the search for a reliable model of inflation is still an open question.
+The conventional literature on inflation forecasting usually refers to Phillips curve-based models that relate inflation to some activity variable and autoregressive terms (\citealp{stock09} provide an overview).
+Although well-established, forecasts based on the (more traditional) Phillips curve have varying performances over time and can be quickly overperformed by univariate models, as the random walk (\citealp{ao}), the unobserved components model (\citealp{stock07}), or autoregressive models more generally.
+Other commonly used benchmarks are the Bayesian vector autoregression model (\citealp{giannone}) and dynamic factor models (\citealp{stock02}; \citealp{lud}).